 her green jacket a bathrobe, treks across Central Park, climbs into bed with Jonathan and does the thing she insisted to her dad she would never do.

 Her attempt to quietly slip back into her dad’s apartment unnoticed the next morning is foiled by Henry, who demands to know where his mom was all night.
-She promptly changes the suspect and immediately regrets the pivot (not to mention her reconciliation of sorts with Jonathan) because it leads this startling admission from her son: he caught his dad and Elena fraternizing outside his school in the days (or months?) leading up to her murder.
+She promptly changes the subject and immediately regrets the pivot (not to mention her reconciliation of sorts with Jonathan) because it leads this startling admission from her son: he caught his dad and Elena fraternizing outside his school in the days (or months?) leading up to her murder.
 Even worse, “He saw that I saw,” Henry informs his mom.
 “He knew that I knew.”

 Grace tears into Jonathan about Betrayal No. 23 mere moments before the commencement of Trial Day 2, during which Haley gets Det.
 Mendoza to basically admit on the stand that he’s terrible at his job.
 The kickass lawyer’s tour-de-cross does serious damage to the prosecution’s case, and the Frasers mark the rare win with an ill-conceived celebratory lunch.

 At some point between the salad and warm sourdough courses, Jonathan offers his son Apology No. 19 for the aforementioned Betrayal No. 23.
-Henry makes it clear — at some point between the breadstick and main courses WHAT THE HELL KIND RESTAURANT IS THIS?! — that he just wants his parents to get back together so they can all be a happy family again.
+Henry makes it clear — at some point between the breadstick and main courses WHAT THE HELL KIND OF RESTAURANT IS THIS?! — that he just wants his parents to get back together so they can all be a happy family again.
 “We can even get a dog, and I’ll take care of it, so you don’t have to worry about what happened before,” Henry adds, unwittingly laying the groundwork for Betrayal No. 24 because, turns out, the bologna sandwich Jonathan previously fed Grace about him accidentally killing his childhood dog was — brace yourself — a big little lie.
 It was his kid sister he accidentally killed.
 Tomayto, tomahto!

 Grace places her shrink hat on and begins to wonder if Jonathan’s brain chemistry was altered as a result of his sister’s death.
 When she subsequently puts that question to his estranged mother via a shockingly clear overseas face-time call, her mum-in-law gives her a failing grade in grammar before pretty much confirming that, yep, the tragedy turned her boy into a sociopath.